-To generate the contigs for round N, where N is any positive integer, search the database for sequences homologous to each read from round N - 1.
+To generate the contigs for round N, where N is any positive integer, search the database for sequences homologous to each read from round N-1.
 Note that every seed will necessarily match itself in the database, so the search results should invariably include every seed.
 Combine the results from all the searches and use the assembly program to assemble them into contigs.
 Finally, discard every contig that does not contain at least one seed read.
 Successive rounds may be generated until the contigs are as long as desired, or until the output of one round repeats exactly the output of a previous round.
 See Fig. 3.

-3 Genesis, Rationale, & Comments
+Genesis, Rationale, & Comments

 The basis for the Contig Farmer algorithm came from the data-mining strategy used in constructing TOBFAC, the tobacco transcription factor database [3].
 Briefly, the strategy entailed searching with a number of sequences of interest, pooling the resulting sequences, and then assembling the sequences into contigs.
-This strategy worked
+This strategy worked well, but was limited, because every result from the searches had to contain part of a sequence of interest.
+Since average length of the reads from the TGI data is about 600bp, the approximate maximum length for any contig is 1200bp: 600bp both up- and downstream from the sequence itself.
+Indeed, the majority of TOBFAC sequences are shorter than this limit - only 14 (out of 64) families have a 3rd quartile length greater than 1200bp, and only 5 have a 3rd quartile length greater than

 Figure 3: Flowchart of Contig Farmer algorithm.
 First, a database is search with seed GSRs.
-The results are assembled into contigs, and contigs that do not contain seed GSRs are discarded.
+The results are assembled into contigs, and contigs that don't contain seed GSRs are discarded.
 Those that remain are the output of the round, and become the input to the search step of next round.
 Since each round produces larger contigs, the search results of each round will be expanded relative to the previous round.
 Thus contigs are progressively grown.